ChrisBove/RBE_510_ROS/README.md

 Clone this repo into your catkin workspace.
 Build with catkin_make, and make sure your workspace devel/setup.bash has been sourced.

 ## Running
 We provide an RVIZ configuration for quickly viewing the pertinent information available on the field.
 Using the 2D Nav Goal button will send the pose stamped message on the `/robot/goal` topic.
+Also note the information that will eventually be available in this implementation: field camera image, occupancy grid map, tf data, and entity marker array.
 ```
 roslaunch sparki_bringup rviz_field.launch
 ```